 So depending on where you live, it could make sense to hop in the car to knock out your Global Entry – and turn it into a weekend road trip, if you can!

 For example, you currently can't schedule an interview at our hometown Minneapolis-St. Paul (MSP).
-But you could head up Minnesota's beautiful North Shore, spend the weekend hiking, and pop in for an interview in Grand Portage where the schedule is wide-open all summer long.
+But you could head up Minnesota's beautiful North Shore, spend the weekend hiking, and pop in for an interview in Grand Portage where the schedule is wide-open all March, April, and May.

 Pssst … You don't have to do your interview at your home airport.